Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   small change in the agent cube's rotation at each step.
 The `OnActionReceived()` function assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
-An Agent episode is also ended when it drops the ball so that it will reset with a new ball for the next simulation step.
+An Agent's episode is also ended when it drops the ball so that it will reset with a new ball for the next simulation step.
 * `Agent.Heuristic()` - When the `Use Heuristic` checkbox is checked in the Behavior